jaketracey/aem-word-sidekick/README.md

 # AEM Document Based Authoring Word Add in

-_This is a POC done over a couple of evenings to prove the concept, I'll completely refactor it shortly :)_

-This addin adds a sidebar to the Microsoft Word user interface similar to the AEM Sidekick chrome extension.
+This is an addin that adds a Word sidebar that has similar functionality to the AEM Sidekick.

 It allows you to setup your AEM edge delivery site and then preview and publish directly from the Word interface.

-TODO:
-Pass checks to be able to deploy to AppSource
-Refactor everything

 ## Usage

+You can sideload the manifest.xml from the dist folder into Microsoft Word for the latest version, or install it from AppSource.

 ### Deploy to Word desktop app
 ```